Bereaved families call for more urgency after meeting Boris Johnson | ExBulletin

 He also said he would discuss with families the need for better grief support.

-The group said it told them that the wall in front of Parliament decorated with thousands of hearts was a good candidate to become a permanent national memorial.
-I support him, it is very moving.
+The group said it told them that the wall in front of Parliament decorated with thousands of hearts was a “good candidate to be a permanent national memorial.”
+I support him, it’s very moving ”.

-Speaking near the memorial wall, bereaved relatives expressed concern that he still seemed to view the investigation as something that should be an after-the-fact autopsy.
+Speaking near the memorial wall, grieving relatives expressed concern that he still seemed to view the investigation as something that should be an “aftermath after the fact”.

-Co-founder Jo Goodman, whose father Stuart, 72, died in April 2020, said Mr Johnson’s commitments to engage with the group were truly positive.
+Co-founder Jo Goodman, whose father Stuart, 72, died in April 2020, said Mr Johnson’s commitments to engage with the group were “really positive”.

-Covid isn’t going away anytime soon, and we’re still losing nearly 1,000 people a week

 But she said she wanted to see the chairman of the inquiry appointed before Christmas and called for greater urgency to save lives.